Petra Kvitová: 2022: Early struggles, out of top 30 and resurgence

-At the US Open, 21st seed Kvitová scored her first win over a top 10 player at the Grand Slams in five years when she saved match points to beat ninth seed Garbiñe Muguruza in the third round – a rematch of their last 16 meeting here in 2017 which was also the aforementioned Kvitová win over a top 10 player at this level.
+At the US Open, 21st seed Kvitová scored her first win over a top 10 player at the majors in five years when she saved match points to beat ninth seed Garbiñe Muguruza in the third round – a rematch of their last 16 meeting here in 2017 which was also the aforementioned Kvitová win over a top 10 player at this level.
 The victory earned herself the 600th win of her career across all levels, besides placing her in her first second week appearance at the Grand Slams in two years.
 In the next round, however, she lost to Jessica Pegula in straight sets.
 It meant that for the first time since 2009, Kvitová did not reach a quarterfinal at the Grand Slams in two consecutive years.
 Nevertheless, owing to her strong results over the past three months, Kvitová saw her ranking return to the top 20 for the first time since January this year.

 Kvitová returned from a month's break in October, firstly on home soil at the Ostrava Open where she returned to the quarterfinals here, for the second year running, her fifth such result of the season, and 99th of her career, but suffered defeat in the hands of fellow Wimbledon champion Elena Rybakina.
 In her last tournament of the year, seeded 16th in her debut at the Guadalajara Open, she bowed out in the second round to fellow Grand Slam champion Bianca Andreescu from a set up.
 The result also meant that for the third year in a row, in her last tournament of the season, Kvitová lost to a fellow Grand Slam champion.
 Nevertheless, Kvitová would go on to rise to her best ranking of the season, also her year-end ranking, at world No. 16, effectively improving her ranking by more than a half, dating back to summer earlier in the season.
 Amassing 27 wins out of 46 matches played, the 2022 season also marked the first time since 2010 where Kvitová recorded a season winning rate of less than 60%.